dlk3/Raspberry-Pi5-PWM-Fan-Control/README.md

 # As a Service

-You need two files: pifancontrol.service and pifancontrol.service, from the repository.
+You need two files from the repository:
+1. pifancontrol.service
+2. fan_control.py

-Collect the two files the way you prefer and copy them as suggested below.
+Collect the two files the way you prefer and copy them in the locations suggested below.

-You can simply
+You can simply...

       git clone https://github.com/franganghi/Raspberry-Pi5-PWM-Fan-Control.git
       cd Raspberry-Pi5-PWM-Fan-Control/